-This assembler is largely compatible with the Jasmin syntax-that means for the files we look are concerned with, it understands the same input syntax (no changes to your compiler need to be made).
+This assembler is largely compatible with the Jasmin syntax-that means for the files we are concerned with here, it understands the same input syntax (no changes to your compiler need to be made; ok maybe some small syntactic adjustments are needed).
 You can generate Java Byte Code by using where you may have to adapt the directory where Krakatau is installed (I just downloaded the zip file from Github and Krakatau-master was the directory where it was installed).
+Again the resulting class-file you can run with java.